M4sayev/SackHead-Runner/README.md

 SackHead Runner

-SackHead Runner is a 2D browser-based side-scroller where you control a SackHead - workaholic that hides has an alter ego - navigating obstacles and fending off birds by throwing bottles.
+SackHead Runner is a 2D browser-based side-scroller where you control a SackHead - workaholic that doesn't like birds.
+By day, he works...By night he runs, jumping over obstacles and fending off birds by throwing bottles.
 Survive as long as possible and rack up your score!

 🎮 Gameplay